 - d.
-Phase IV Improvements (2017): Phase IV improvements shall consist of abatement and demolition of the former NH Employment Security Building in order to facilitate redevelopment of the property, as well as undertake certain masonry, curtain wall, and roofing repairs to the Storrs Street (Capital Commons) Municipal Parking Garage. - e.
+Phase IV Improvements (2017): Phase IV improvements include the abatement and demolition of the former NH Employment Security Building in order to facilitate redevelopment of the property, as well as undertake certain masonry, curtain wall, and roofing repairs to the Storrs Street (Capital Commons) Municipal Parking Garage. - e.
+Phase V Improvements (2019/2020): Phase V improvements include supplemental on-site and off-site improvements to support redevelopment of the former NH Employment Security Property located at 32-34 South Main Street and 33 South State Street, as well as utility infrastructure improvements to support development of the Bank of New Hampshire Stage located at 16-18 South Main Street and surrounding properties.

+- f.
 Other Improvements Not Financed by the SBTIF District: It should be noted that other investments in public infrastructure have occurred within the District since its inception.
 These have included utility, roadway, sidewalk, and streetscape improvements associated with the following private development projects: SMILE Office Building located at 49 South Main Street, Mennino Place Apartments located at 51 Storrs Street, and the so-called NH Book Bindery Redevelopment at 43-45 South Main Street.
-These investments were paid for by private development, not the SBTIF District.

-- 3. Open Space Created: Redevelopment within the Sears Block Tax Increment Finance District will help to preserve open space within the City by providing opportunities for commercial and residential uses on previously developed and, in some cases, contaminated real estate, thereby relieving further development pressure on "green field" sites. - 4.
+These investments were paid for by private development, not the SBTIF District. - 3.
+Open Space Created: Redevelopment within the Sears Block Tax Increment Finance District will help to preserve open space within the City by providing opportunities for commercial and residential uses on previously developed and, in some cases, contaminated real estate, thereby relieving further development pressure on "green field" sites. - 4.
 Regulatory Controls Applied: The City and all private developers undertaking development projects within the SBTIF shall be required to comply with the following laws, ordinances, rules, and regulations, as applicable: - City Subdivision and Site Plan Review Regulations; - City Code of Ordinances; - City of Concord Zoning Ordinance; - State and Federal Laws, Codes, Rules, Regulations, and Standards related to abatement of hazardous materials and environmental contamination; and, - Compliance with City and State Building Codes and National Life Safety Codes. - 5.
 Operations, Maintenance, and Administrative Costs: - a.
-Storrs Street (Capital Commons) Municipal Parking Garage: Operating and maintenance costs associated with the Storrs Street (Capital Commons) Municipal Parking Garage shall be financed through the City Parking Fund.
+Storrs Street (Capital Commons) Municipal Parking Garage: The operating and maintenance costs associated with the Storrs Street (Capital Commons) Municipal Parking Garage shall be financed through the City Parking Fund.
 Operating and maintenance costs may be supplemented with funds from the SBTIF or other sources as needed. - b.
-Plazas & Pocket Parks: Operating and maintenance costs for the Capital Commons Plaza and Storrs Street pocket park shall be financed by incremental property tax revenues generated by new development within the SBTIF District.
-If proceeds from the Tax Increment District are insufficient to cover the necessary operation and maintenance costs of the district, these costs shall become a Parking Fund or General Fund obligation as necessary. - c.
+Plazas and Pocket Parks: The operating and maintenance costs for the Capital Commons Plaza and Storrs Street pocket park shall be financed by incremental property tax revenues generated by new development within the SBTIF District.
+If proceeds from the Tax Increment District are insufficient to cover the necessary operation and maintenance costs of the district, these costs shall become a Parking Fund or General Fund obligation as necessary.

+c.
 Sidewalks and Highways: No new highways or sidewalks are proposed within the SBTIF District.
 However, existing roads and sidewalks may be reconstructed to support development activities.
 Because of this circumstance, the operating and maintenance costs associated with reconstructed sidewalks and highways within the SBTIF shall be financed by the City's General Fund and Parking Fund, as applicable.
 However, these funding sources may be supplemented or replaced by revenues generated by the SBTIF District, provided the District's gross revenues are sufficient to support all other debt service, operating costs, as well as financial contributions to contingency and capital reserve funds.